Hackingzone/airgeddon/CONTRIBUTING.md

  - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
  - *Z* is a minor release with new bug fixes, small modifications or code improvements
 6. Update the date on `.sh` files under shebang, if appropriate.
+7. Split your commits to parts.
+Each part represents a unique change on files.
-7. Direct push to [Master] is not allowed.
+8. Direct push to [Master] is not allowed.
-8. Pull Requests to [Master] are not allowed.
+9. Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
-9. All the development and coding must be in English.
+10. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*